kohlschutter/junixsocket/junixsocket-vsock/README.md

 `AF_VSOCK` sockets are not available on all Operating systems, and may only be available from within a VM.
 Moreover, not all connection types (such as datagrams) may be available.

 Generally, support for `AF_VSOCK` may differ from a system that is not set up for virtualization, a system that is a host running a hypervisor, and a system being run as a guest on such a host.

 On Linux, depending on kernel version and configuration, no support may be available, some support (stream sockets only), or both streams and datagrams.
 Host kernel and guest kernel implementations may be different (VHOST vs VIRTIO).
 Permissions may prevent a user from accessing VSOCK (e.g., when `/dev/vsock` is inaccessible).

 On macOS, `AF_VSOCK` is currently only available from within a virtual machine, and, when using `Virtualization.framework`, a `VZVirtioSocketDeviceConfiguration` must be present.
 In that case, the communication with the outside world is implementation-specific (via a `VZVirtioSocketDevice` configured for a `VZVirtualMachine`.).
 Communication with the guest from the host is then facilitated via custom means, for example via a shared host-side `AF_UNIX` socket that acts as a proxy to the guest-side `AF_VSOCK` sockets.

+When using qemu (from Linux), add `-device vhost-vsock-pci,guest-cid=3` to enable VSOCK in the guest VM (optionally, change 3 to the desired guest CID).
+Make sure that, on the host, `/dev/vhost-vsock` is accessible by your process, and maybe use `modprobe vhost_vsock` to ensure that the host-side vsock implementation is loaded,

 ## How can I use `AF_VSOCK` sockets in Java with junixsocket?